 Subsequently, the O’Donnell House would become the winter residence of Nathan and Virginia Milnor.
 After Mrs. Milnor’s Death, the house became the possession of Home Savings, purchased by W.H.
 Ahamanson along with the Desert Inn, and in 1978 it was acquired by the Desert Museum.
 For several years, the house was used by the Artist’s Council, known as Hilltop Studio.
 Workshops, exhibits, demonstrations and receptions were held there.
 Since 1993 it has been in private ownership.

-In 2000 it was acquired by the present owners who began its restoration to its former glory.
+In 2000 it was acquired by the present owners who began its restoration to its original glory.
 The City of Palm Springs recognized it as a Historic Site in 1986 and in 2000; and in 2010 it was nominated to the National Register of Historic Places and the State Office of Historic Preservation adopted the resolution recommending it be listed.
 In 2011 it was included on the list.